West Seattle-Seattle Route

 |Regular route (weekdays only)||37||Downtown Seattle (AM), Seacrest Park (PM)|

-*Pier 50 is next to Colman Dock on the Seattle waterfront, and is within a quarter-mile of dozens of additional transit connections.
+*Pier 52 is just north of Colman Dock on the Seattle waterfront, and is within a quarter-mile of dozens of additional transit connections.

 Look up transit connections and route schedules on Metro Online.